a document certifying the completion of a course of study

 In sound and meaning, "dupe" and "duplicitous" are connected.
 But "dupe" is likely to have derived from the Middle French phrase "de huppe" which translates to "of the hoopoe."
 A hoopoe is a bird with a huge crest on its head that makes it seem stupid and easily duped (fooled or tricked).

-acting in bad faith
+the act of deceiving or acting in bad faith

 There's always the possibility of